Pueblo Chemical Agent-Destruction Pilot Plant: Public Outreach

 The Pueblo Chemical Stockpile Outreach Office permanently closed to the public in 2023, but staff continues to be available at pueblooutreach@iem.com.

 The Pueblo Chemical Stockpile Outreach Office was established in 1997 to serve as the community's primary information resource on chemical weapons destruction in Colorado.
-The staff responds to inquiries, provides information materials, coordinates guest speakers for various civic groups and organizations, and interfaces with the governor-appointed Colorado Chemical Demilitarization Citizens' Advisory Commission.
+The staff responded to inquiries, provided information materials, coordinated guest speakers for various civic groups and organizations, and interfaced with the governor-appointed Colorado Chemical Demilitarization Citizens' Advisory Commission.

 The project's environmental permitting information is available for review during regular business hours at: